A Minute With: Penelope Cruz on not playing it safe on set

-LONDON Penelope Cruz plays a barren wife in one of her new movies and a doomed fiancée in another, but her own family life is strictly off limits.
+LONDON Dec 4 Penelope Cruz plays a barren wife in one of her new movies and a doomed fiancee in another, but her own family life is strictly off limits.

 Later, when asked how she and husband Javier Bardem share childminding chores, she said: "I don't talk about them, in interviews, my kids.
 I don't talk about them because I really try to protect them from that other part of the business."